 Insignificant Events in the Life of a Cactus by Dusti Bowling

 Aven Green makes up creative stories for why she doesn’t have any arms.
-Especially now in Arizona where her parents are the new managers a rundown theme park.
+Especially now in Arizona where her parents are the new managers of a rundown theme park.
 She befriends a boy at school who, like her, feels different and isolated from the other kids.
-His name is Connor and he has Tourette Syndrome.
 Together he, another new friend named Zion, and Aven investigate a storage shed at the theme park which leads them to Aven’s biological past.
-This story is about restorative friendship, facing your fears, and discovering your true potential.
-What’s more, the physical and mental diversity is shown with strength and compassion.

 Okay for Now by Gary D. Schmidt